czoido/conan-io.github.io/_posts/2021-09-01-Conan-XRay-Integration.markdown

 If you want to create a free-tier instance please [click here to create a new account](https://jfrog.com/start-free/).

-## Setting up Artifactory Conan repository
+## Setting up Artifactory: creating a Conan repository

 After loging in the free-tier instance, first thing is creating a new Conan repository in Artifactory.
 There's a getting started button in the free-tier that guides through the process of creating it.
 For this post we have created a local repository called *test-repo*.
 Once we create our new repo we have to configure it in the Conan local client, that's just a matter of executing *conan remote add* and *conan user* commands (you will find detailed instructions in the free-tier getting started guide as well).